-Justin Fetcho joined the Illinois men's golf staff in February 2013.
-He most recently was assistant women's golf coach at the University of Oregon.
+Justin Fetcho enters his second year on the Illinois men's golf staff after joining the program as an assistant coach in February 2013.
+Prior to that, he served as assistant women's golf coach at the University of Oregon.

 At Oregon, Fetcho helped guide the women's team to the lowest scoring average in school history (298.7), coaching 2012 second-team All-American and first-team All-Pac-12 player Cassy Isagawa.
 She posted the lowest scoring average and best national ranking in school history (72.57 and 10th, respectively), and posted 19 rounds of par or better, which also was an Oregon record.

 The Ducks blew away the previous 54-hole school record by 21 shots in posting a 4-under-par 848 at the Stanford Intercollegiate in 2012.
 Fetcho also served as the team's interim head coach for much of the 2012 spring season while head coach Ria Scott was on maternity leave, and managed the team's Facebook and Twitter accounts.

 Prior to his time in Eugene, Fetcho was the assistant men's golf coach at South Florida from 2009-11.
 He served as the tournament director of the USF Invitational and assisted with fundraising, which helped build a new practice facility during his tenure in Tampa.